hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/834_god_personal_and_impersonal.md

 ---
-title: 'GOD: PERSONAL AND IMPERSONAL'
+title: '834 GOD: PERSONAL AND IMPERSONAL'

 ---

 ## GOD: PERSONAL AND IMPERSONAL